 As you may already realise, I just recently purchased the latest SansAmp which is SansAmp 2.0 and I would like to feature this amazing tool!

 Just around I placed my order, I started to think about my relationship with Tech 21 products and digging into my hard drives for my ancient recordings.
-While classifying them with gear focus in mind, I just realised I had tons of recording with lots of Tech 21 products! 🙂
+While classifying them with gear focus in mind, I just realised I had tons of recordings with lots of Tech 21 products! 🙂

 My first Tech 21 product was their legendary Tech 21 Trademark 60 amp.
 It was an excellent-sounding amp and I used it to record many jams and demos both miced and direct recording using its SansAmp out.

 I also got myself a Tech 21 SansAmp Tri A.C. and it was one of my favourites for quite some time.
-I was amazed at how quickly I could set up a nice guitar tone and record direct.
+I was amazed at how quickly I could set up a nice guitar tone and record directly.

 While I was leaning towards Tech 21 SansAmp products, I had already owned a Rocktron Voodu Valve guitar preamp as well.
 Before I sold my Voodu Valve, I temporarily traded it with a Tech 21 SansAmp PSA 1.1.